-Start by adding the olive oil in the inner pot by turning on the saute function on your electric pressure cooker, and adjust it to the medium heat option.
+Start by adding the olive oil in the inner pot by turning on the saute function on your electric pressure cooker, and adjust it to the low heat option.

 Don't wait for the display to say 'hot', add oil right away.

-Now add the coated chicken and remaining cornstarch, garlic, thyme, salt, wild rice blend, pepper and stir well.
+Now add the chicken, garlic, thyme, salt, pepper and stir well.

 Lock the lid, turn the steam release vent to 'sealing' and using the manual setting, adjust it to cook for 4 minutes at High Pressure.